This page last updated May 15, 2025

 09:30-10:00

-Takashi Higuchi (Kyoto U & Osaka U)
+Takashi Higuchi (Kyoto U and Osaka U)

 Neutron EDM Experiment With an Advanced Ultracold Neutron Source at TRIUMF